jlbali/typescript_node_react_crud/README.md

 - scripts (SQL database creation and MongoDB scripts).

-Status: page 51 of book.
+Status: page 88 of book.

+Not clear where to use the redux-thunk, no import whatsoever of that in the book...

 p.
 51-59 skipped, going straight to chapter 4 so as to combine with the database.